 Ensure that you are taking full advantage of retirement savings opportunities.
 Contributing the maximum amount to your retirement accounts can provide significant tax benefits and help secure your financial future.

-Remember to consult with a financial advisor to determine the best retirement strategy for your situation.
+- Consult with a financial professional to determine the best retirement strategy.

 3. Review your investment portfolio

-The end of the year is a perfect time to review and rebalance your investment portfolio.
+Year end is also a perfect time to review and rebalance your investment portfolio.
 Ensure that your asset allocation aligns with your risk tolerance and financial goals.
-Consider the performance of your investments and make adjustments as needed.

 Portfolio review steps: